The Canal (2015) - Review

 • The climax of the film is crazy and well-done

-• The psychological strain on the protagonist definitely creates some thought-provoking ambiguity to the plot, making you wonder if the horrors he's seeing are real; it does a slightly better job than Babadook in this respect
+• The psychological strain on the protagonist definitely creates some thought-provoking ambiguity in the plot, making you wonder if the horrors he's seeing are real; it does a slightly better job than Babadook in this respect

 • The kid is not annoying